goadesign/model/README.md

             })
         })

-        // Themes specifies one or more themes that should be used when
+        // Theme specifies one or more themes that should be used when
         // rendering diagrams.
 See Structurizr - Themes for more details.
-        Themes("<theme URL>", "[theme URL]") // as many theme URLs as needed
+        Theme("<theme URL>", "[theme URL]") // as many theme URLs as needed

         // Branding defines custom branding that should be used when rendering
         // diagrams and documentation.
 See Structurizr - Branding for more